Gain insight into the problems children face when a parent goes to prison.

 According to a study conducted by Central Connecticut State University, children of the incarcerated are about three times as likely as other children to be justice-involved.
 (Conway)

-88% of incarcerated fathers rely on the mother of the children to provide daily care and 2% rely on foster care.
-37% of incarcerated mothers rely on the father to provide primary care, 45% rely on the children’s grandparents, 23% rely on other friends and relatives, and 11% rely on foster care.
+Eighty-eight percent of incarcerated fathers rely on the mother of the children to provide daily care and two percent rely on foster care.
+Thirty-seven percent of incarcerated mothers rely on the father to provide primary care, 45 percent rely on the children's grandparents, 23 percent rely on other friends and relatives, and 11 percent rely on foster care.
 (Hairston)

 Sadly, "one in four children living with a grandmother lives in poverty, and a third do not have health insurance, while two-thirds of caregivers of children with incarcerated mothers reported not having the financial support needed to meet the necessary expenses for the child."

-“Children with fathers who have been incarcerated are significantly more likely than other children to be expelled or suspended from school (23 percent compared with 4 percent).”
+"Children with fathers who have been incarcerated are significantly more likely than other children to be expelled or suspended from school (23 percent compared with four percent)."
 (Western)

 They usually perform below average academically, "even when compared to children of mothers on probation (70 percent compared to 17 percent), and are more likely than similarly disadvantaged children to fail or drop out of school."
 (La Vigne)

-“Seventy percent of parents in state prison reported exchanging letters with their children, 53% had spoken with their children over the telephone, and 42% had a personal visit since admission.
-Mothers were more likely than fathers to report having had any contact with their children…In federal prison, 85% reported telephone contact, 84% had exchanged letters, and 55% reported having had personal visits.”
+"Seventy percent of parents in state prison reported exchanging letters with their children, 53 percent had spoken with their children over the telephone, and 42 percent had a personal visit since admission.
+Mothers were more likely than fathers to report having had any contact with their children…In federal prison, 85 percent reported telephone contact, 84 percent had exchanged letters, and 55 percent reported having had personal visits."
 (Glaze)

 Children who continue to stay in touch with their parent in prison exhibit fewer disruptive and anxious behaviors.
 There is also evidence that it helps the parents as well by lowering recidivism rates and making reunification easier and more likely once the parent is released from prison.
 (La Vigne)